Offbeatmammal/GridBuddy/README.md

 To Do
 ---
-Many things still need doing, including a lot fo UX tidy-up, workflow improvement, and performance tweaks.
+Many things still need doing, including a lot of UX tidy-up, workflow improvement, and performance tweaks.

 - Import automatically from race admin software (eg [NatSoft](http://racing.natsoft.com.au/))
 - Support Marshalling/Grid teams moving a car to a rear-of-grid space
+- Indicate what revision is being viewed (and prompt to update if old)
+- move to realtime messaging vs refresh for all team displays (though need to address the issue of, eg, a message being received and changing status as the receiving user taps, toggling the result!t)